 I won’t mention here the merits that Majorana has in theoretical physics, mainly because I am very very far from understanding even a bit of his work.
 But as Erasmo Recami wrote in his biography of Majorana (R), a paper published by Majorana in 1932 about the relativistic theory of particles with arbitrary spin (Majorana E. 1932) contained a mathematical discovery that has been made independently in a series of papers by Russian mathematicians only in the years between 1948 and 1958, while the application to physics of that method – described by Majorana in 1932 – has been recognized only years later.
 The fame of Majorana has been constantly growing for the last decades.

 The notes that Majorana took between 1927 and 1932 (in his early twenties) have been studied and published only in 2002 (Esposito S. et al. 2003).
 These are the notes in which the solution of the above-mentioned differential equation has been discovered, by the way.
 In these 500 pages, there are several brilliant calculations that span from electrical engineering to statistics, from advanced mathematical methods for physics to, of course, theoretical physics.
-In what follows I will go through what is probably the less difficult and important page among them, the one where Majorana presents an approximated expression for the maximum value of the largest of the components of a normal random vector.
+In what follows I will go through what is probably the least difficult and important page among them, the one where Majorana presents an approximated expression for the maximum value of the largest of the components of a normal random vector.
 I have already written in this blog some notes about the multivariate normal distribution (R).
 But how can we find the maximum component of such a vector and how does it behave?
 Let’s assume that each component has a mean of zero and a standard deviation of one.
 Then we easily find that the analytical expressions of the cumulative distribution function and of the density of the largest component (let’s say Z) of an m-dimensional random vector are

 We can’t have an analytical expression for the integral, but it is relatively easy to use Simpson’s method (see the code at the end of this paragraph) to integrate these expressions and to plot their surfaces (figure 1).